 - Navigate the provider to the job site.

 - Collect completed paperwork and transport it to the back office.

-- Process the patient paperwork, the time sheet, and other necessary forms.
+- Process the patient paperwork, the timesheet, and other necessary forms.

 - Provide that information to the correct people internally to file a claim, bill the patient, or do both.

-Imagine how easy this process would be with connected systems: You could see at a glance who is available, where they are, and if they have the right experience and certifications to serve the patient.
+Imagine how easy this process would be with integrated systems: You could see at a glance who is available, where they are, and if they have the right experience and certifications to serve the patient.
 Instead of waiting for replies to emails and calls, you would send them to the job site with the push of a button and get real-time updates on the job status.
-You could notify the client they’re on the way with certainty, see exactly when they arrive and leave, have all necessary forms completed on a mobile app, and sync all the data back to HQ in real time—saving your business unnecessary time and effort while providing a better customer experience.
+You could notify the client they’re on the way with certainty, see exactly when they arrive and leave, have all necessary forms completed on a mobile app, and sync all the data back to HQ in real-time—saving your business unnecessary time and effort while providing a better customer experience.

 Which process would you rather have in your business?

 Interoperability is both a business challenge and a challenging concept, especially in the healthcare sector, and is often confused with integration.
 There are important differences between system integration and system interoperability.